 - a.
 Administrative Site Plan

 - b.
 Administrative Variance

 - c.
 Certificate of Use

 - d.
 Any development permit

 - e.
 Interpretation of the Code

+- f.
+Minor Administrative Site Plan

 (10) To hear and approve, approve with conditions, or deny non-administrative variances from the terms of the Code.